Fooling the Image Dehazing Models by First Order Gradient: Introduction

-In addition, we propose two questions for adversarial attack on dehazing networks (AADN) research as follows. \begin{itemize} \item Can the state-of-the-art dehazing models be attacked?
-How can we attack them? \item If the dehazing models are vulnerable, how can we protect them in a proper way? \end{itemize}
+Specifically, we propose two questions for the adversarial attack on dehazing networks (AADN) research as follows. \begin{itemize} \item Can the state-of-the-art dehazing models be attacked?
+What are the effective ways to attack them? \item If the dehazing models are vulnerable, how can we protect them in a proper way? \end{itemize}

+By obtaining the first-order gradient information, we successfully attack the dehazing models in a white-box manner.
 From the attacker's perspective, unlike the class-based image classification task, the outputs of dehazing network are in pixel-wise form.
-The main difficulty is that the attacker may not have the ``ground truth labels'' for attacking.
-Therefore, we propose several attack methods that can avoid using the ground truth labels.
+The main difficulty is that the attacker may not have the ``ground-truth label'' for attacking.
+Therefore, we propose an attack method based on the predicted dehazed image that can avoid using the ground-truth label.
+Meanwhile, the difference in attack performance obtained using the ground-truth label versus the predicted dehazed image is studied.
+Then, considering that haze is not always uniformly distributed across the image, we design an attack method based on the haze-layer, which can partially attack haze images.
+Further, we explored how to preserve the haze in the hazy image, which means that the input and output of the dehazing network are almost identical.
 After finding that the dehazing networks can be attacked by the first order attack algorithm, a natural question is whether we can design a corresponding defense method to improve the performance after being attacked.
-Inspired by the research on robust image classification~\cite{madry2017towards}, an adversarial training strategy is adopted for defense process.
+Inspired by the research on robust image classification~\cite{madry2017towards}, an adversarial training strategy is adopted for the defense process.
 The main contributions of this paper are as follows.